 In some cases, treating your depression -- with therapy or medicine or both -- will resolve your physical symptoms.

 But make sure to tell your health care provider about any physical symptoms.
 Don't assume they'll go away on their own.
 They may need additional treatment.
-For instance, your doctor may suggest an antianxiety medicine if you have insomnia.
+For instance, your doctor may suggest an antianxiety or sleep aid medicine if you have insomnia.
 Those drugs help you relax and may allow you to sleep better.

 Other treatments can also help with painful symptoms.
 Certain types of focused therapy -- like cognitive behavioral -- can teach you ways to cope better with the pain.